As an Affiliate for Amazon and other companies, I earn from qualified purchases.

 Have you been considering downsizing your massage practice because of COVID-19?
 If you answered yes, you are not alone!

-During all the crazy, head-spinning, mask-wearing, social distancing that has been going on for the past six weeks, I like you, contemplated downsizing my practice.
+During all the crazy, head-spinning, mask-wearing, social distancing, I like you, contemplated downsizing my practice.

 Downsizing Your Massage Practice Because of COVID-19